Damon Hayes Couture M.Arch, BEDS, BA

 Partner + Creative Director

-Damon sees architecture as a way of giving form to ideas, translating thought into material, space, and experience.
-As Partner and Creative Director at Studio North, he fosters a culture of collaboration, shaping ideas through conversation and guiding projects from concept to construction.
+Damon sees architecture as a way of giving form to ideas, translating thought into material and experience.
+As Partner and Creative Director at Studio North, he has helped shape the practice's collaborative culture since its early days, staying with projects from concept through construction.
 His role is about bringing clarity to the creative process, ensuring that each project is deeply considered, unique, and inspiring.
-Above all, his work reflects the studio’s ambition to make beautiful things happen.
+Above all, his work reflects the studio's ambition to make beautiful things happen.

 A modern multi-story building with wooden window frames and a dark roof, surrounded by trees, with a large mountain in the background.